Will-McD/ENSTvisualise/README.md

 !!!
 There is a relativly large slowdown between 6 and 7 on {my machine atleast} !!!
 )

-Changes to the Global.nmax can also alter the brightness of the images produced as it will affect the level to which the patricle density is also calculated.
+Changes to the Global.nmax can also alter the brightness of the images produced as it will affect the level to which the patricle density is also calculated and the level of smoothing.
 Therefore if after adjusting the Global.nmax the brightness seems either too high or low, alter the brightness scale within the plot_enst function.